'100 blows': Crown opens retrial for man accused of murdering girlfriend

 WARNING: This article discusses domestic violence and may be upsetting to some readers.

-The retrial against a man accused of murdering his girlfriend Bridget Simmonds by punching her up to 100 times has begun.
+The retrial of a man accused of murdering his girlfriend Bridget Simmonds by punching her up to 100 times has begun.

 Samuel Pou, of Otāngarei, is on trial in the Whangārei high court before a jury of eight men and four women sworn in before Justice Tracey Walker for the murder that occurred in 2019 after Simmonds was reported missing by a community health nurse.